-I meet with and talk to first-time authors regularly and many of them often eventually work their way around to some version of this question over the course of our conversation:
+I meet with first-time authors regularly and many of them often eventually work their way around to some version of this question over the course of our conversation:

-These are common questions and if you’re asking it, you’re not alone.
-Let's answer this question first, just in case: “What is an advance?”
+If you’re asking it, you’re not alone.
+But first, let's answer this question, just in case: “What is an advance?”

-A publisher pays an author an advance, or a negotiable up-front payment, almost as a promise or a commitment that is paid, in contractual language, “against future royalties.”
+A publisher pays an author an advance,—a negotiable up-front payment, in contractual language—“against future royalties.”
 If you’re not sure what “royalties” are, go dig into this article first.

 In other words, the publisher is betting that your book will sell a certain number of copies, and therefore earn you X dollars in royalties.
-The advance is usually a portion of that estimated number, or sometimes in heated auctions, the advance can be a highly negotiated and competitive amount.
+The advance is usually a portion of that royalty earning estimate, and then, in heated auctions, the advance becomes a highly-negotiated and competitive amount.
 Either way, the author won’t see a dollar beyond the advance until the book sales have earned back the advance in its entirety, after which he or she will start to receive royalty payments.